astronomer/docs/astro/secrets-backend/aws-secretsmanager.md

 - An [Astro project](cli/develop-project.md#create-an-astro-project) with `apache-airflow-providers-amazon` version 5.1.0 or later.
 See [Add Python and OS-level packages](cli/develop-project.md#add-python-os-level-packages-and-airflow-providers).
 - An IAM role with the `SecretsManagerReadWrite` policy that your Astro cluster can assume.
 See [AWS IAM roles](https://www.astronomer.io/docs/astro/connect-aws?tab=AWS%20IAM%20roles#authorization-options).

-## Step 1: Add Airflow secrets to Secrets Manager
+## Step 1: Add Apache Airflow® secrets to Secrets Manager

 Create directories for Airflow variables and connections in AWS Secrets Manager that you want to store as secrets.
 You can use real or test values.